HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 Why the sequence and the server matter

 Nevada justice courts run summary evictions on strict procedure.
-Two mistakes end most nonpayment cases: skipping the 7-day pay-or-quit and jumping straight to the unlawful-detainer step, and letting the landlord serve the notice instead of a sheriff, constable, or licensed process server.
-Miscounting judicial days as calendar days is a close third.
+Three mistakes end most cases: serving this NRS 40.254 notice on a pure nonpayment case, where it has no statutory basis and only delays a 7-judicial-day notice that already stands on its own; letting the landlord serve the notice instead of a sheriff, constable, or licensed process server; and omitting the NRS 70.010(2) stay advisory that NRS 40.254(1)(c)(2) requires.
+Miscounting judicial days as calendar days is a close fourth.
 The form on this page handles the notice content and the judicial-day math; the guide below walks the statutory sequence, the NRS 40.280 service rule, the affidavit contest, and the summary-eviction endgame.

 What This Notice Does

-The notice does three things in one document.
+The notice does four things in one document.
 First, it fixes the tenant in unlawful detainer.
-By continuing to hold the premises after the 7-day pay-or-quit expired without cure, the tenant is in unlawful detainer for nonpayment under NRS 40.2512.
-The notice states that status and identifies the rent that remains due.
+By continuing to hold the premises after the underlying notice expired without cure or surrender, the tenant is in unlawful detainer under NRS 40.250, 40.251, 40.2514 or 40.2516.
+The notice states that status and identifies the ground and the earlier notice it rests on.

 Second, it opens the 5-judicial-day contest window.
-The tenant is told of the right to contest the eviction by filing an affidavit or answer with the justice court — within 5 judicial days — stating why the tenant is not guilty of unlawful detainer (for example, that rent was tendered or is not in default).
-The notice must identify the court so the tenant knows where to file.
+Under NRS 40.254(1)(c)(1) the tenant must be told of the right to contest by filing an affidavit with the justice court before that court’s close of business on the fifth judicial day after the day of service, stating why the tenant is not guilty of unlawful detainer.
+NRS 40.254(1)(b) requires the notice to identify the court so the tenant knows where to file.

-Third, it warns of summary eviction.
-The notice states that if the tenant does not pay, surrender, or file a timely affidavit, the landlord may file its own affidavit and the court may issue a summary order for removal under NRS 40.253 — directing the sheriff or constable to post the order and remove the tenant.
-The form on this page assembles all three elements and computes the 5-judicial-day deadline from the date of service.
+Fourth, it warns of summary eviction.
+The notice states that if the tenant does not surrender or file a timely affidavit, the landlord may file its own affidavit and the court may issue a summary order for removal under the NRS 40.253 procedure that NRS 40.254 borrows — directing the sheriff or constable to post the order and remove the tenant.
+The form on this page assembles all four elements and computes the 5-judicial-day deadline from the date of service.

 Nevada Legal Framework

-Service rules are at NRS 40.280, which requires that the notice be served by a sheriff, constable, licensed process server, or an authorized agent of a Nevada-licensed attorney — not by the landlord personally — using one of three statutory methods, and that a signed proof of service be filed before a summary order can issue.
-One operational rule binds the whole framework: the sequence and the service must be exact.
-A skipped 7-day notice, a self-served notice, or a miscounted judicial-day period each hands the tenant a defense and restarts the clock.
+Service rules are at NRS 40.280, which governs the notices required by NRS 40.251 to 40.260 — this notice among them — and requires service by a sheriff, constable, licensed process server, or an authorized agent of a Nevada-licensed attorney, not by the landlord personally, using one of three statutory methods, with a signed proof of service filed before a summary order can issue.
+One operational rule binds the whole framework: the ground, the sequence and the service must be exact.
+Serving this notice on a nonpayment case, skipping the underlying notice, self-serving, omitting the stay advisory, or miscounting judicial days each hands the tenant a defense and restarts the clock.

-Step two — this 5-day notice of unlawful detainer.
-Only when the 7-day notice has expired and the tenant has neither paid nor moved does the landlord serve the notice on this page.
-It is not a fresh demand for rent; it is the declaration that the tenant is now in unlawful detainer and the opening of the 5-judicial-day contest window before summary eviction.
+Step two — this NRS 40.254 notice to surrender.
+It is not a fresh demand for anything; it is the declaration that the tenant is now in unlawful detainer, the opening of the 5-judicial-day affidavit window, and the mandatory advisory about the 10-day stay under NRS 70.010(2).

 One tight contrast: Nevada is not California

 Landlords who have worked in California should not carry California mechanics into Nevada.
 California uses a single 3-day pay-or-quit notice under Cal.
 Civ.
 Proc.
 Code § 1161(2), the landlord (or anyone) may serve it, and a mailed notice adds 5 calendar days.
-Nevada is different on every point: it uses a two-notice sequence (7-day pay-or-quit, then this 5-day unlawful-detainer notice), the periods are counted in judicial days, and under NRS 40.280 the notice must be served by a sheriff, constable, or licensed process server, never by the landlord alone.
+Nevada is different on every point: unpaid rent runs on 7 judicial days in a single notice under NRS 40.253(1)(a); the two-notice sequence belongs to the no-cause and lease-violation track and ends with this NRS 40.254 notice; the periods are counted in judicial days; and under NRS 40.280 the notice must be served by a sheriff, constable, or licensed process server, never by the landlord alone.
 Treat the two states as entirely separate procedures.

 Counting the 5 Judicial Days

-The 5-day contest window is measured in judicial days, not calendar days.
+The NRS 40.254(1)(c)(1) contest window is measured in judicial days, not calendar days: the tenant may file before the court’s close of business on the fifth judicial day after the day of service.
 The count excludes the day the notice is served, every Saturday and Sunday, and Nevada legal holidays.
 Five judicial days routinely spans a week or more of the calendar, and treating them as calendar days produces a short notice a tenant can defeat.

 What counts as a judicial day.
 A judicial day is a day the courts are open for business.
 The day of service itself never counts — the count begins the next judicial day.
 Weekends are always excluded, and Nevada state holidays observed by the courts are excluded as well.
 When a holiday falls on a weekend, the observed weekday is the day excluded.